Poor document management practices are a problem that plagues businesses of all shapes and sizes.

 Existing Company Document Inventories

 When switching to a DMS and implementing it as the method for storing and managing company documents, most businesses typically aren’t going to start with a clean slate.
-With an already existing paper record inventory they need to keep, these documents also need to be integrated with the new system.
+With an already existing paper record inventory they need to keep, these documents also need to be integrated within the new system.

 With a DMS however, adding these documents is a simple task.
 Using document scanning services, a company can have their documents organized and converted to digital formats to be stored in the DMS.